-^{} Performance data quoted is historical and is net of fees and expenses.
+\ Performance data quoted is historical and is net of fees and expenses.

 Past performance does not guarantee future results.
 The performance data quoted represents past performance and current returns may be lower or higher.
 Returns are shown net of fees and expenses and assume reinvestment of dividends and other income.
 The investment return and principal value will fluctuate so that an investor's shares, when redeemed, may be worth more or less than the original cost.
-Please call 1 (844) MOERUS1 or visit www.moeruscap.com for most recent month end performance.
+Please call 1 (844) MOERUS1 for the most recent month end performance.